EuranetPlus/map-europe/README.md

 - Press the "New Project" Button on the Vercel dashboard
 - Under "Import Git Repository" choose the name of the copied repository
 - Press the blue "Deploy" button (no need to change any settings here)
+- Press the "Go to Dashboard" button and copy the URL under the "DOMAINS" heading (the url should look something like this: https://map-test-seven.vercel.app/)
+- Go to the [map configuration file](src/lib/stores/config-features.js) and paste the URL.
+Also change the mapTitle and the datasetType.

 ## Configure the map